craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 # Shipping Methods

-In Craft Commerce it is possible to define your own Shipping Methods within a plugin.
+In Craft Commerce it is possible to define your own shipping methods within a plugin.

-The plugin would provide Shipping Methods the customer can choose from.
-In addition, each Shipping method would need one or more shipping rule which allows the Shipping Method to match the order and be available for the current order, as well as provide the associated shipping costs.
+The plugin would provide shipping methods the customer can choose from.
+In addition, each Shipping method would need one or more shipping rule which allows the shipping method to match the order and be available for the current order, as well as provide the associated shipping costs.

 You can provide one or more shipping methods with the following method in their main plugin class: